muskanmahajan37/hey-app-test/README.md

 This project is for the [Conventional Ruby on Rails assessment](http://www.learnhowtoprogram.com/lessons/conventional-rails-assessment) at [Epicodus](http://www.epicodus.com/).

 **Hey** is a location-based messaging app.
-The goal is to allow users to geo-tag a location and leave a short message.
-Other users of the app can then receive the message by entering the approximate location where the message was placed.
+Users create geotagged messages at locations.
+Other users receive messages by entering the approximate location where the message was placed.

 This repo is a rough proof-of-concept.